japolyak/TutorillaBotAPI/readme.md

 The application uses a `PostgreSQL` database hosted on a `Google Cloud` virtual machine located in the North America region.
 This choice was based on financial considerations.
 Due to the database's location, requests to the database may take slightly longer than usual.
-To mitigate this, some requests are made (and others will be rewritten) as transactions or functions to reduce the number of database requests.
+To mitigate this, some requests are made (and others will be rewritten) as transactions and functions to reduce the number of database requests.

-## Deployment
+## Environment variables

+In development, the app uses a `.env` file to store environment variables.
+The file should be located in the root directory of the project.
-The app runs on Docker containers and uses Google Cloud Platform for reliability and scalability.
+In production app runs on Docker containers and uses Google Cloud Platform for reliability and scalability.
-It requires the following environment variables for service configuration:
+Application requires the following environment variables for service configuration:

-Main variables:
+Environment variables:
 * `ALLOWED_ORIGINS` - list of divided by `&` allowed origins for CORS.
 * `IS_DEVELOPMENT` - determines development or production environment - `True` or `False`.
+Not required in production.

 Telegram related variables:

 * `BOT_TOKEN` - bot token
 * `ADMIN_TG_ID` - bot admin telegram id
-* `MY_TG_ID` - developer telegram id for debugging - not required in production
+* `MY_TG_ID` - developer telegram id for debugging.
+Not required in production

 Database related variables:
 * `CONNECTION_STRING` - db connection string in format `dialect+driver://username:password@host:port/database`.
 Current implementation uses `postgresql+psycopg2` dialect and driver.